-The aim of the play was to sent the visitors on a quest to understand the process of ‘being watched’ and ‘being the one watching’ in a world where our bodies are more than ever read and quantified with the help of machine vision.
+The aim of the play is to send the visitors on a quest to understand the process of ‘being watched’ and ‘being the one watching’ in a world where our bodies are more than ever read and quantified with the help of machine vision.

-Developed out of the Hide&Seek game, two HoloLenses allowed a mixed reality experience that would use the various garments and patterns as triggers to create virtual landscapes and animations.
-As further extension of the game, Julie Cunningham performed whilst being followed by a person wearing an InfraRed Camera Headset – recording her various bodily heat-pattern and those of the audience.
+Developed out of the Hide&Seek game, two HoloLenses allowed a mixed reality experience that uses the various garments and patterns as triggers to create virtual landscapes and animations.
+As further extension of the game, Julie Cunningham and Hannah Burfield performed whilst being followed by a person wearing an InfraRed Camera Headset – recording their various bodily heat-pattern in contrast to those of the audience.

 Photo-Credits: Katy Davies